cleanlab/cleanlab-studio/README.md

 will be integers or floats).
 Datetime values must be parsable by [pandas.to_datetime()](https://pandas.pydata.org/docs/reference/api/pandas.to_datetime.html).

 `version` indicates the version of the Cleanlab CLI package version used to generate the schema.
-The current Cleanlab schema version is `0.1.15`.

 [PyPI]: https://pypi.org/project/cleanlab-studio/